Tuscan Garden Balsamic Vinaigrette Dressing

 Number four is vinaigrette.

 Vinaigrette is defined as mixing oil with something acidic such as lemon juice or vinegar.
-Technically Italian dressing is a kind of vinaigrette, as it is made of both oil and vinegar, but when people speak of vinaigrette as a dressing they typically aren’t talking about Italian, but other dressings, most often using a dark kind of vinegar known as balsamic vinegar, which comes from Italy.
+Technically, Italian dressing is a kind of vinaigrette, as it is made of both oil and vinegar, but when people speak of vinaigrette as a dressing they typically aren’t talking about Italian, but other dressings, most often using a dark kind of vinegar known as balsamic vinegar, which comes from Italy.
 (Raspberry vinaigrette is a variation on balsamic vinaigrette that, as you would expect, includes raspberries.)

 Aldi sells a number of staple dressings, including balsamic vinaigrette.

 Nutritionally, this is one of the healthier bottled dressings I’ve found.
 It’s relatively low in calories, fat, sodium, and carbs compared to most others.
+Two tablespoons of dressing have 80 calories, 5 grams of fat, 0.5 grams of saturated fat, 370 milligrams of sodium, and 8 grams of carbs, all of them sugars, with 6 grams of added sugars.

 I’m not the biggest fan of balsamic vinaigrette, but I would say that this is pretty serviceable as far as the ones I’ve tried go.
 I’m not sure it’s restaurant quality, but we think it’s decent enough.